Jealousy (1992 TV series): Background

-It established the main cast as top stars of the 90s and launched Choi Jin-sil's television career.
+It established the main cast as prominent actors of the 1990s and launched Choi Jin-sil's television career.
 It is considered the first "trendy" Korean drama, and one that marked the beginning of Korean romantic comedy.
-In 1993, China's Harbin TV imported and broadcast the TV series, making it the first Korean production to be broadcast outside the country and a bridgehead for the export of Korean dramas to the Asian market, especially the Chinese mainland, which was dominated by Japan.
+In 1993, China's Harbin TV imported and broadcast the TV series, making it the first Korean production to be broadcast outside the country, which helped open the Asian market to Korean drama exports, particularly to the Chinese mainland.
 It was aired again on July 20, 1997, re-edited into 8 episodes each with a runtime of 90 minutes, as the first television series to be rebroadcast through MBC Drama Masterpiece.

 Plot

 The story revolves around Ha-kyung and Young-ho, who are old best friends.
 Ha-kyung works for a travel agency and lives with her single mother who works as editor-in-chief at a magazine publishing house.
 She loves hanging out with her old buddy, Young-ho, and the two share an effortless banter.
 Although they are long-time friends, their relationship teeters on the threshold of love and friendship.

-One day, Young-ho meets a beautiful, intelligent, and wealthy woman, Young-ae, and he soon grows infatuated with her.
+One day, Young-ho meets Young-ae, a wealthy woman, and he soon grows infatuated with her.
 When Ha-kyung realizes that Young-ho has feelings for someone else, she feels bouts of jealousy and realizes Young-ho is more than just a friend to her.
 She suppresses her jealousy and decides to give up her feelings for him, asking Young-ae to take care of him.
 Ha-kyung tries to find her own way through life, while trying to maintain her friendship with Young-ho.

 Ha-kyung also had a long-time secret crush on her middle-school tutor, Sang-hoon.
 She reunites with Sang-hoon, and the two begin to spend time together.
 This development does not go unnoticed by Young-ho, who soon begins to feel jealous as well.
 He starts seeing Ha-kyung as a woman, not just a friend, and asks her out on a date.
 A misunderstanding results in Ha-kyung waiting in the rain for Young-ho, who never arrives.
 The two try to go back to being just friends, as Ha-kyung focuses on her career and Young-ho pines for her.

 After spending a year abroad, Ha-kyung returns to Seoul and reunites with Young-ho.
 Both soon confirm that their feelings have not changed.